treofinancial/google_maps_places_autocomplete_widgets/README.md

 If desired customize any look/behavior of the autocompletion using the additional optional parameters.

-Additionaly Postal code/Zip code autocompletion is supported using the `postalCodeLookup:true` parameter.
+Additionally Postal code/Zip code autocompletion is supported using the `postalCodeLookup:true` parameter.

-Easily incorporated into existing forms which contain mulitple fields for capturing address information.
+Easily incorporated into existing forms which contain multiple fields for capturing address information.

 ## Demo